skyflowapi/skyflow-python/README.md

 ### Get By Id

-For retrieving using SkyflowID's, use the get_by_id(records: dict) method.
+For retrieving using SkyflowID's or Unique Column Values, use the get_by_id(records: dict) method.
 The records parameter takes a Dictionary that contains records to be fetched as shown below:

 ```python
 {